CHINA'S MOST GENEROUS

 Gender Inequality

 China’s top individual philanthropists are still overwhelmingly male.
-Among the 100 donors in the “Individuals - Total Giving” list, only 6 are women.
-However, based on generosity, an elderly female soldier named Ma Xu donated 70% of her life savings, topping the list.
+Among the 100 donors in the “Individuals - Total Giving” list, only 12 are women, while 6 are family donors and 76 are male.
+Xu Xin, founder of Capital Today, donated $10.01 million to Nanjing University Education Development Foundation, ranking her the top female donor and 16th in our top individual donors list.

 Rise of Non-Government Foundations

-In 2019, Non-Government Charitable Foundations attracted the most donors.
-More than half of the top donors (62) donated to Non-Government Charitable Foundations.
-Universities or University Foundations (52) and Government or Government Charitable Foundations (52) both ranked second.
+In 2021, Non-Government Charitable Foundations continued to attract the most donors.
+More than half of top donors (65) donated to Non-Government Charitable Foundations while 49 donors gave to Government-Affiliated Charitable Foundations.

 China Philanthropy By The Numbers

-In 2019, total donations from China’s top 100 donors increased year-over-year by $1.09 billion.
-We identified important changes – and important continuities – in the top organizations giving, the top causes supported, and the top recipients.
+In 2021, total donations from China’s top 100 donors increased year-over-year by $1.23 billion, or 24.03%.
+We identified significant changes – and important continuities – in the top individual giving, the top causes supported, and the top recipients.

 China Philanthropy Insight Series